 What Is MCT Oil?

-I’ve gone hunting for the reason why caprylic acids enable MCT oil to absorb into hair seemingly far more than coconut oil does, but, as mentioned, no one has studied this subject at all in regards to separating out the fatty acids and seeing which exactly do what to hair.
-The most I’ve found is documentation that caprylic and capric triglycerides should penetrate hair well, and even finding that took considerable sleuthing.
-I also found this chart that details exactly how much of each type of fatty acid MCT oil and coconut oils are composed of.
+I’ve gone hunting for the reason why caprylic acids enable MCT oil to absorb into hair seemingly far better than coconut oil does, but, as mentioned, no one has studied this subject at all in regards to separating out the fatty acids and seeing which exactly do what to hair.
+The most I’ve found is documentation stating that caprylic and capric triglycerides should penetrate hair well, and even finding that took considerable sleuthing.
+I also found this chart that details exactly how much of each type of fatty acid MCT oil and coconut oil are composed of.

 So that brings us to lauric acid.
 In terms of lauric acid, there’s debate over whether it should be included in an MCT oil.
 It’s the longest chain of its category and often isn’t even considered an MCT, but rather an LCT (long-chain triglyceride).
 Any reputable brand of MCT oil will be capric, caprylic, or both, and the label should give percentages of each.

 What exactly are the benefits of an oil that lands inside hair strands, versus other oils that sit on top of them?
 Oils that sit on your hair make your hair feel greasy pretty quickly, whereas oils that absorb into it add shine without you actually feeling the oil when you run your hands through your hair.

 - Strengthens hair: Coconut oil can protect your hair from damage and can prevent protein loss, meaning it can make your hair stronger.